openshift-labs/learn-katacoda/gitops/syncwaves-hooks/finish.md

-In this course you learned how `kustomize` can be used as a templating engine for Kubernetes.
-Also, you've explored how you can use Kustomize with Argo CD in your GitOps workflows.
+In this scenario, you learned how to order your deployments with syncwaves.
+Furthermore, you got familiar with how resource hooks work.
+Finally, you saw how to further refine your deployments by using syncwaves and hooks together.

 ## Continue Learning